cemerick/double-check/README.md

 ## License

-Copyright © 2013 Reid Draper
+Copyright © 2013 Reid Draper and other contributors

 Distributed under the Eclipse Public License, the same as Clojure.